 I had a couple of coupons for the 2 packs of crescent rolls, so I picked some up.
 You have to save money where you can.
-I immediately started brain storming what I could make.
+I immediately started brainstorming what I could make.

 The first thing that came to mind was something with blueberries.
 They're super sweet at the stores right now and they've been going crazy over on my facebook page so I knew I had to incorporate them somehow.

 I want to try to do some sort of smores recipe with the rest of the rolls.
 I have to think on it a little bit to figure out how I want to put it together though.
 I want it gooey, but not a complete sticky mess when you try to cut pieces to serve up.

-Does everyone like the desserts that are done in the 9×13 pan?
+Does everyone like the desserts that are done in the 9x13 pan?
 It sure seems like you do.
 My chocolate peanut butter layered dessert has been going crazy lately and that's done in the same cake pan.
 Surprise!
 It's another recipe with cream cheese in it for you.

 So I chilled my danish before cutting into it.
 It helps both the cream cheese and blueberry mixture set up.
 I did notice that after 3 days that the blueberry filling will begin to break down and become syrupy in the bottom of the pan.

 Blueberry Cream Cheese Danish with Crescent Rolls

-- 1+1/2 cups granulated sugar
+- 1 ½ cups granulated sugar

 - 5 T. cornstarch

-- 1/2 cup fresh lemon juice
+- ½ cup fresh lemon juice

 - 2 cups fresh blueberries